awsdocs/amazon-rekognition-developer-guide/doc_source/images-orientation.md

 ------
 #### [ Python ]

 This example uses the PIL/Pillow image library to get the image width and height\.
 For more information, see [Pillow](http://pillow.readthedocs.io/en/3.0.x/index.html#)\.
 This example preserves exif metadata which you might need elsewhere in your application\.
-If you choose to not save the exif metadata, the estimated orientation is returned from the call to `DetectFaces`\.
+If you choose to not save the exif metadata, the estimated orientation is returned from the call to `RecognizeCelebrities`\.

 ```
 #Copyright 2018 Amazon.com, Inc. or its affiliates.
 All Rights Reserved.